 Another amendment to Egyptian visa policies is the cancelation of the restrictions which were established for citizens of Arab Magreb countries thus promoting the flow of tourism through the North African region.

-According to an earlier statement the Cabinet had previously granted the launch of the Egypt eVisa project for May of this year but it has now had to be postponed until June 1.
+According to an earlier statement the Cabinet had previously granted the launch of the Egypt e-Visa project for May of this year, however the launch was postponed until November.

-The Egyptian electronic visa scheme will allow eligible travelers to Egypt to fill out an online application and pay the visa fee online via credit/debit card before receiving the approved eVisa in their e-mail.
-This will allow travelers to obtain their visas for Egypt beforehand, speeding up and facilitating the work of border and immigration control at ports of entry as well as making the general process of obtaining a visa for Egypt much easier for prospective tourists.
+The Egyptian electronic visa scheme will allow eligible travellers to Egypt to fill out an online application and pay the visa fee online via credit/debit card before receiving the approved e-Visa in their e-mail.
+This will allow travellers to obtain their visas for Egypt beforehand, speeding up and facilitating the work of border and immigration control at ports of entry as well as making the general process of obtaining a visa for Egypt much easier for prospective tourists.

 Finally, Minister Yasser al-Qady expressed that the new system will alleviate the responsibility of security authorities and tourists alike.
 In other parts of the world, the new electronic visa systems have seen a rise in tourist visa requests and the Egyptian authorities hope that the electronic tourist Visa for Egypt will provoke the same reaction in Egypt and also wish to modernize their immigration program to match other country’s systems.